apollographql/apollo/docs/source/tutorial/resolvers.md

 If the user exists, a context object containing the logged-in user is returned to the resolver functions.

 How do we create the token passed to the `authorization` headers?
-Check out the Query `login` resolver function again.
+Add a `login` resolver function to the `Mutation` type in the `resolvers.js` file.

 _src/resolvers.js_